-Only 9 hours of graduate credit can be transferred into a graduate program from another institution, and only grades "B-" or better will be considered.
-This form is required when a student wishes to transfer graduate credits into the T&T program from another institution.
+Nine hours of graduate credit can be transferred into a graduate program from another institution, and only grades "B-" or better will be considered.
+Up to fifteen credit hours of graduate work completed at UCF may be approved to transfer into the Texts & Technology program.
+Contact the T&T office for further information (phurter@ucf.edu).